brandon-rhodes/blog/texts/brandon/2018/sympy.md

 ## Third mistake: Thinking everything needed to be a SymPy symbol

-The entire reason that I thrashed around trying to eliminate symbols was, it turns out, because I had created too many!
+The reason that I thrashed around trying to eliminate symbols was, it turns out, because I had created too many!

 I had expected that my angles $\theta$ and $\phi$ would be SymPy symbols in my Python code.
-But as I thrashed about trying to convince SymPy to eliminate them, I stumbled on the approach of treating `θ` and `𝜙` as plain Python names for SymPy expression objects:
+But as I tried to convince SymPy to eliminate them,
+I stumbled on the approach
+of treating `𝜃` and `𝜙` as plain Python names for SymPy expression objects:

-    θ = asin(z)
+    𝜃 = asin(z)
     𝜙 = atan2(y, x)

 The surprise came when I used these expressions to build a rotation matrix: